 Geisinger: An evolution of caring

-Geisinger is often called an "integrated healthcare delivery system" - which unfortunately sounds like trucks and drones dropping off health.
+Everything we do is about caring for our patients, our members, our students, our Geisinger family and our communities.
 Founded more than 100 years ago by Abigail Geisinger for her central Pennsylvania community, Geisinger has expanded and evolved to meet regional needs and developed innovative, national programs in the process.

 "Practicing at Geisinger is a tremendous opportunity to further your career at an organization that is having an impact on healthcare throughout the United States.
 America definitely pays attention to what we are doing here, and we welcome the opportunity to set an example as we provide innovative and compassionate care and better serve our patients."

 We’ve become a coordinated intersection of services and providers – primary care and specialists, hospitals and trauma centers, insurance, medical education and research.
 Having all that working together makes it possible to do more to improve care, and test and share innovation that works – and that’s vital.
 But what makes Geisinger unique is the patients and communities who are the focus of everything – our essential partners.

 We have many exciting initiatives with our patients, but two foundational levers for better health are the Proven Portfolio, focused on delivering the best care every time with every patient, and MyCode, which targets understanding – and tailoring treatment based on – genetic influences on health.

 We started ProvenCare in 2006, identifying and consistently providing the best treatment for a specific condition to deliver better care at lower cost.
 It includes fixed payments and a 90-day warranty; if a patient needs more treatment, Geisinger covers the costs.
 ProvenCare began with elective coronary artery bypass surgery, expanded to hip and knee replacements and other surgeries, and then on to chronic conditions.